weecology/DeepForest/docs/getting_started.md

 ## Prediction

-DeepForest allows convenient prediction of new data based on the prebuilt model or a trained model described below.
+DeepForest allows convenient prediction of new data based on the prebuilt model or a [custom trained](getting_started.html#Training) model.
 There are three ways to format data for prediction.

 ### Predict a single image